 \section{Abstract}

-{In this paper, we develop a new nonconservative kinetic framework to be applied for the study of immune system dysregulation.
-From the modeling viewpoint, the new kinetic model regards a system, composed of stochastically interacting agents, under the action of an eternal force field.
+In this paper, we develop a nonconservative kinetic framework to be applied to the study of immune system dysregulation.
+From the modeling viewpoint, the model regards a system composed of stochastically interacting agents, under the action of an eternal force field.
 According to the application perspectives of this paper, the external force field has a specific analytical shape.
-In this case, some analytical results are proved, i.e. existence, uniqueness, positivity and boundedness of solution of the related Cauchy problem, under suitable assumptions, at least locally in time.
-Then, the models is refined to be implemented for the study of treatment strategies in case of autoimmune response.
-Specifically, we distinguish the autonomous case from the nonautonomous one, representing absence or delivery of drugs, respectively.
-The former allows to gain some stability results, still in terms of Hopf bifurcations.
+In this case, some analytical results are proved, i.e. existence, uniqueness, positivity, and boundedness of solution of the related Cauchy problem, at least locally in time.
+Then, the model is refined to be implemented for the study of treatment strategies in case of autoimmune response.
+Specifically, we distinguish the autonomous case from the nonautonomous one, representing the absence or delivery of drugs, respectively.
+The former allows us to gain some stability results.
 Whereas, the latter is qualitatively studied.
 Numerical simulations are provided for both schemes.
-They show the adherence of this new framework to the realistic scenarios, confirming its impact and potentiality.}